chapel-lang/chapel/doc/rst/usingchapel/executing.rst

 In multi-locale Chapel executions programs can run "oversubscribed", with more than one Chapel locale per system compute node.
-Both the ``gasnet`` and ``ofi`` communication layers support oversubscription.
+Both the ``gasnet`` and ``ofi`` communication layers support this.
+However, oversubscription can cause serious performance degradation due to resource contention, when multiple Chapel locales (program instances) all proceed as if the resources of the entire compute node are theirs to use.
+As a result, on a single system node, a program will almost always run faster with just a single locale than it will with multiple locales.
+Nevertheless, sometimes oversubscription is useful, such as for testing multilocale Chapel functionality when multiple system nodes are not actually available.

-When running oversubscribed, performance may be improved by setting the following environment variable:
+As a partial workaround for the resource contention problem, setting the following environment variable often improves performance when running oversubscribed:

     .. code-block:: sh

         export CHPL_RT_OVERSUBSCRIBED=yes

-This indicates that oversubscription may occur, and will cause various software components from launchers to the runtime to adjust their behavior accordingly.
+This causes various software components, from launchers to the runtime, to be more considerate in how they use node resources.

 ----------------